apache/opendal/CONTRIBUTING.md

 ### CI

-Currently, Vector uses GitHub Actions to run tests.
+Currently, OpenDAL uses GitHub Actions to run tests.
 The workflows are defined in `.github/workflows`.

 ## Next steps